Blendify/blender-manual/blender_docs/manual/physics/soft_body/settings.rst

    Normally the number of simulation steps is set dynamically (with the *Error Limit*) but you have probably a good reason to change it.
 Auto-Step
+   Use velocities for automatic step sizes.
-   helps the Solver figure out how much work it needs to do based on how fast things are moving.
+   Helps the Solver figure out how much work it needs to do based on how fast things are moving.

 Error Limit